-In respect of supply of following goods, GST shall be paid on reverse charge basis i.e., GST shall be payable by the recipient of such goods :
+In respect of supply of following goods, GST shall be paid on reverse charge basis i.e., GST shall be payable by the recipient of such goods:

-SI.
+Sl.
 No Description of supply of Goods Supplier of goods Recipient of supply (the person who is liable to pay tax) 1.
 Cashew nuts, not shelled or peeled Agriculturist Any registered person 2.
 Bidi wrapper leaves (tendu) Agriculturist Any registered person 3.
 Tobacco leaves Agriculturist Any registered person 3A.
 Following essential oils other than those of citrus fruit: a.
 Of peppermint (Menthapiperita) b.
-Of other mints: Spearmint oil (exmenthaspicata), Water mint-oil (exenthaaquatic), Horsemint oil (ex-menthasylvestries), Bergament oil (exmentha citrate) Any unregistered person Any registered person 4.
-Silk yarn Any person who manufactures silk yarn from raw silk or silkworm cocoons for supply of silk yarn Any registered person 4A.
-Raw Cotton Agriculturist Any registered person
+Of other mints: Spearmint oil (exmenthaspicata), Water mint- oil (exenthaaquatic), Horsemint oil (ex-menthasylvestries), Bergament oil (exmentha citrate) Silk yarn Any unregistered person Any person who Any registered person Any registered person 4.
+Siik yaiii manufactures silk yarn from raw silk or silkworm cocoons for supply of silk yarn Any registered person 4A.
+Raw Cotton Agriculturist Any registered person 5.

-SI.
-No Description of supply of Goods Supplier of goods Recipient of supply (the person who is liable to pay tax) 5.
 Supply of lottery State Government, Union Territory or any local authority Lottery distributor or selling agent.
 Lottery distributor or selling agent has the same meaning as assigned to it in Rule 2(c) of the Lotteries (Regulation) Rules, 2010, made under the provisions of sec.
 11(1) of the Lotteries (Regulations) Act, 1998.

-6. Used vehicles, seized and confiscated goods, old and used goods, waste and scrap - Any registered person 7.
+Sl.
+No Description of supply of Goods Recipient of supply (the person who is liable to pay tax) 6.
+Used vehicles, seized and confiscated goods, old and used goods, waste and scrap 1 7.
 Priority Sector Lending Certificate Any registered person Any registered person